fsackur/ModuleFilter/README.md

 When you unload Prune with `Remove-Module`, your previous settings are restored.

+If you close and re-open Powershell, your previous settings are restored.
+Prune does not make permanent changes - but see below for how to add Prune to your profile.

 ## To re-apply your previous filter on module autoloading:

 ```powershell